pranshu1921/Cricket_Chirps_Linear_Regression/README.md

 Project is: Finished

 ## Inspiration
-This project was part of the course ['Machine Learning A-Z'](https://www.udemy.com/course/machine-learning-a-ztm-full-course/) on [Udemy.com](https://www.udemy.com)
+This project was part of the course ['Machine Learning A-Z'](https://www.udemy.com/course/machine-learning-a-ztm-full-course/) on [Udemy.com](https://www.udemy.com), and gave an opportunity to expand my knowledge to working example for Linear Regression machine learning technique.
 ## Contact
 Feel free to contact me, send a mail to **pranshu1921@gmail.com**